-Explanation of Levels 3 & 4: Level 3 uses tactile objects to make geometric concepts more concrete, but those concepts remain decontextualised and the activity only exists because of a teacher's insistence.
+Explanation of Levels 3 & 4: Level 3 uses tactile objects to make geometric concepts more concrete, but those concepts remain decontextualized and the activity only exists because of a teacher's insistence.
 Many advocates of educational computing would view this level 4 activity as innovative even though a purpose for using manipulatives remains inauthentic and a mystery to the user (perhaps the teacher as well).
-The features of the software may lead to an impression of 'false complexity,' even when the activity itself may be of little merit.
+The features of the software may lead to an impression of what David Squires called, "false complexity," even when the activity itself may be of little merit.

 A child uses Logo to write procedures replicating the shapes found in the assortment of physical manipulatives.
-The teacher may explain the 'total turtle trip theorem' at the board.
+The teacher may explain the "total turtle trip theorem" at the board.